menu

 Overall, Burton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Burton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Burton doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Burton is somewhat higher than in the average US city of 21.84%: 25.72% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Burton who are college-educated is somewhat higher than the average US community of 21.84%: 25.72% of adults in Burton have at least a bachelor's degree.

 The per capita income in Burton in 2022 was $34,467, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $137,868 for a family of four.
 However, Burton contains both very wealthy and poor people as well.